pantheon-systems/documentation/source/content/guides/new-relic/05-debug-mysql-new-relic.md

 ## Open New Relic&reg; Performance Monitoring

-1. Navigate to the Site Dashboard of the site you suspect is having problems with MySQL query performance.
+1. Go to the [Site Dashboard[(/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard)] of the site you suspect is having problems with MySQL query performance.

 1. Select the environment: Dev, Test, or Live.